 Pattern Interrupts

-If you find you’ve adopted unhealthy behavior patterns with your work the first step to identify what the pattern is.
+If you find you’ve adopted unhealthy behavior patterns with your work, the first step to identify what the pattern is.
 The second step is to observe yourself while you’re running the pattern closely enough that you can pinpoint the precise moment where you derail.
 This is a critical piece because it’s at that moment when you need to now install a new behavior.
 Then, you need to practice it diligently—over and over again—until it becomes a new habit”

 Eliminate needless repeat exposure